rlucas03/WeatherAPI/README.md

 # Weather-Project
-My nodejs weather api project!
+A nodejs weather api project!
+You type in your city and you get the current weather.